ts-safeql/safeql/docs/compatibility/node-postgres.md

 layout: doc
 ---

-# SafeQL :muscle: Sequelize
+# SafeQL :sparkles: node-postgres

-SafeQL is compatible with [Sequelize](https://sequelize.org/) which [supports raw queries](https://sequelize.org/master/manual/raw-queries.html) as well!
+SafeQL is compatible with [node-postgres](https://node-postgres.com/) which is the most popular postgres library in the ecosystem!

 ::: info PLEASE NOTE
-Sequelize doesn't come with a built-in SQL template tag (` sql`` `).
+node-postgres doesn't come with a built-in SQL template tag (` sql`` `).

-Thus, you'll need to install [@ts-safeql/sql-tag](/libraries/sql-tag/introduction.html) in order to use SafeQL with Sequelize.
+Thus, you'll need to install [@ts-safeql/sql-tag](/libraries/sql-tag/introduction.html) in order to use SafeQL with node-postgres.

 ---